forfudan/MojoMiji/src/miji/move/examples.md

 :::::: info Speed comparison with C and Rust

 Now you know that Mojo is much faster than Python.
-You may wonder how the performance of Mojo is compared to C and Rust.
-So I also implement the same code in C and Rust.
+You may wonder how the performance of Mojo is compared to C, Rust, and other static-typed languages.
+To answer this question, I will implement the same Fibonacci sequence code in C, Rust, Go, Swift and Zig.

-To give some stress to these languages, I increase the number of Fibonacci numbers to ***50*** (Do not do this in Python unless you want to take a long shower 😉).
+To give some stress to these languages, I also increase the number of Fibonacci numbers to ***50*** (Do not do this in Python unless you want to take a long shower 😉).

-The C, Rust, Mojo, and Python codes are as follows:
+The C, Rust, Go, Swift, Zig, Mojo, and Python codes are as follows:

 ::: code-group